CLRX/CLRX-mirror/doc/GcnOperands.md

 In scalar instructions if operand is 64-bit, the literal value is exact value 64-bit value (sign or zero extended).
 By contrast, in vector instructions, for 64-bit operand, the literal is higher 32-bits of value (lower 32-bit are zero).
-Unhapilly, the CLRX assembler always encodes and decodes literal immediate as 32-bit value (includes floating values).
+Unhapilly, the CLRX assembler always encodes and decodes literal immediate as 32-bit value (except floating values).
 The immediate constants are always exact value, either for 32-bit and 64-bit operands.
 For example, instructions `v_frexp_exp_i32_f64 v3, lit(45)` and
 `v_frexp_exp_i32_f64 v3, 45` generates different results, because literal and constant